 This diminutive (by Rifle standards) cave actually comprises the first climbing area on the right once past the Hatchery land.
 The cave itself offers two super-steep 5.13's, while the jumbled-up walls further left offer routes in the 5.8-5.12 range in a nice, quiet venue away from the road and the crowds.

 The Sno-Cone cave is just downriver and across the stream from the Arsenal, about a mile up from the Canyon mouth.
 Park on the right in the shady picnic area or just up the road at a large, rectangular pull-out on the right next to the stream.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Sno-Cone Cave:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Sno-Cone Cave:

 Featured Route For The Sno-Cone Cave